leon-nasswetter/web-module-challenge-scope-and-closure/README.md

+Task 2b questions

+1. In your own words, define closure (1-2 sentences).

+    Nested functions have access to outside functions.
+Functions can not access information inwards.

+2. Study the following code, then answer the questions below.
+  a.
+Where is closure used in this code?
+How can you tell?

+    It is used by the anonymous function when calling for the name parameter.

+  b.
+Compare and contrast calling dansRoll the first and second time.
+What is always the same?
+What could change?

+    The name will always be Dan and the newRoll will always be a random whole number between 0 and 5.

+  c.
+What is the lexical scope of newRoll?

+    newRoll scope is only within the anonymous function.

 # Scope and Closure Challenge

 The module challenge is the afternoon project or assignment that students work through independently.
 This expands on the guided project completed earlier with the instructor.